 - Physical signage

 - Advertising and marketing materials

-Create a hub for the new brand story.
+Create a hub for your brand launch story.

 You’ll probably end up pushing this story out via a variety of platforms: social media, snail mail, press releases, and email newsletters.
 But will the details and visual assets live anywhere permanently?
 Consider dedicating a page — or even a full-blown microsite — to the story behind your new identity.
 This will give you a place to send customers, press, and investors.

-Southwest Airlines launched a microsite that explains the ins-and-outs of their new brand, including everything from employee portraits, to a narrated video and an FAQ section.
+Southwest Airlines launched a microsite that explains the ins-and-outs of its new brand, including everything from employee portraits to a narrated video and FAQ section.

 Consider giving your new identity a name.

 In the weeks that follow launch, you and your staff will tell the story of the new look again and again.
 Since “our new brand identity” doesn’t exactly roll off the tongue, you might think about giving your new look a name of its own.